 8. Where is the results board?

-Results boards will be posted in the Eating Tent and between the finish line and the tents.
+Results boards will be posted near the Eating Tent and between the finish line and the tents.

 9. Who staffs the medical tent?